suranapunam07/DSA-Roadmap/README.md

-DSA Roadmap 🚀
+# DSA Journey 🚀

-This repository documents my journey of learning Data Structures and Algorithms (DSA) using C++.
+This repository documents my journey of learning **Data Structures and Algorithms (DSA)** using C++.

 I am building this roadmap step by step by learning concepts, solving problems, and improving my problem-solving skills.

-📌 My DSA Progress
+## 📌 My DSA Progress

-✅ Completed
+### ✅ Completed

-Arrays
+• Arrays

-Strings
+• Strings

-Linked List
+• Linked List

-Stack
+• Stack

-Queue
+• Queue

-Searching
+• Searching

-Sorting
+• Sorting

-🔄 Currently Learning
+### 🔄 Currently Learning

-Trees
+→ Trees

-Binary Trees
+→ Binary Trees

-Binary Search Trees
+→ Binary Search Trees

-Tree Traversals
+→ Tree Traversals

-Recursion
+→ Recursion

-Heap / Priority Queue
+→ Heap / Priority Queue

-📚 Coming Next
+### 📚 Coming Next

-Hashing
+○ Hashing

-Graphs
+○ Graphs

-Greedy Algorithms
+○ Greedy Algorithms

-Backtracking
+○ Backtracking

-Dynamic Programming
+○ Dynamic Programming

-Advanced Data Structures
+○ Advanced Data Structures

-Advanced Algorithms
+○ Advanced Algorithms

-🎯 My Goal
+## 🎯 My Goal

-My goal is to build a strong foundation in DSA and problem solving by consistently learning new concepts and solving problems.
+My goal is to build a strong foundation in **DSA and problem solving** by consistently learning new concepts and solving problems.

 I am following a gradual approach:

-Learn → Implement → Practice → Analyze → Optimize → Revise
+**Learn → Implement → Practice → Analyze → Optimize → Revise**

 This repository will be updated as I progress through my DSA journey.

-📈 Progress
+## 📈 Progress

 This roadmap is a work in progress.
 New topics and problems will be added as I continue learning.

-Currently: Learning Trees 🌳 and strengthening my problem-solving skills.
+**Currently:** Learning Trees 🌳 and strengthening my problem-solving skills.

 # LeetCode Topics